Chi Hwan Lee

 Chi Hwan Lee is an American biomedical engineer, academic, and researcher.
-He is the Leslie A. Geddes Associate Professor of Biomedical Engineering and associate professor of mechanical engineering, and by courtesy, of materials engineering and speech, language, and hearing sciences at Purdue University.
+He is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE), a Purdue University Faculty Scholar, and holds the Leslie A. Geddes Professor of Biomedical Engineering and Mechanical Engineering, and by courtesy, of Materials Engineering, Electrical and Computer Engineering, and Speech, Language, and Hearing Sciences at Purdue University.

-Lee has published over 70 journal papers and 4 book chapters, issued 27 patents, and launched 3 startup companies.
+Lee has published over 100 journal papers and 7 book chapters, issued 13 patents, and launched 4 startup companies.
 He has focused his research on wearable healthcare technologies, tele-medicine, functional soft biomaterials, stretchable bioelectronics, drug delivery systems, and smart manufacturing processes.

 Early life and education

 Lee graduated with a B.E. degree in industrial engineering from Ajou University in 2006.
 He then emigrated to United States, earning his dual B.S. degree in mechanical engineering at Illinois Institute of Technology in 2007.
 He obtained his M.S. and Ph.D. degrees in mechanical engineering from Stanford University in 2009 and 2013, respectively.
 From 2013 till 2015, he was a postdoctoral research associate in Department of Materials Science and Engineering at University of Illinois at Urbana-Champaign.)